Nissan Cima

-The Nissan Cima (Japanese: 日産・シーマ, Nissan Shīma) is a luxury sedan produced by Nissan for the Japanese market.
-The car's name is derived from Spanish for "summit".
-Earlier generations installed a hood ornament with an image of an acanthus leaf.
-The acanthus leaf was commonly used by classical Greeks to make a wreath for use as a crown.
+The Nissan Cima (Japanese: 日産・シーマ, Nissan Shīma) is a luxury sedan manufactured and marketed by Nissan across five generations for the Japanese market — and for three generations as the Infiniti Q45 internationally.

+The Cima nameplate derived from Spanish for "summit" or "top."
+Earlier generations featured a hood ornament with an image of an acanthus leaf that gave the Nissan Laurel its name.
+The acanthus leaf was commonly used by classical Greeks to make a wreath for use as a crown — notable, as the Cima's chief competitor in the Japanese Domestic market was the Toyota Crown.

-In Japan, the Cima has traditionally been Nissan's rival to the Toyota Crown Royal Saloon G and later the Majesta.
-The Cima in the first two generations was a more luxurious and larger version of the Cedric and Gloria, with the Cima sharing the V8 engine from the earlier flagship President, Nissan's alternative to the Toyota Century.
-The Cima was introduced in 1988 and was based on an elongated Cedric/Gloria chassis.
-With its phenomenal sales—about 64,000 units sold the first year and 120,000 in four years—the car became a symbol of the "bubble economy".
+The Cima in its first two generations was a more luxurious and larger version of the Cedric and Gloria, with the Cima sharing its V8 engine with the earlier flagship President, Nissan's competitor with the Toyota Century.
+The Cima was introduced in 1988, based on an elongated Cedric/Gloria chassis.
+With its sales success, about 64,000 units sold the first year and 120,000 in four years, the Cima became a symbol of the "bubble economy".

-The Cedric Cima was sold at Nissan Motor Stores, while the Gloria Cima was sold at Nissan Prince Stores.
+The Cedric Cima was marketed at Nissan Store, while the Gloria Cima was marketed at Nissan Prince Stores.
 Later generations of the Cima shared the same platform as the President, with the Cima being a shorter version, thereby allowing Nissan to continue offering the Cima at Nissan Prince Store locations.
-The later iterations of the Cima were exported to the United States as the Infiniti Q45.
-The Q45 was discontinued after 2006, however the Cima and the President continued in production until August 2010, leaving the Fuga to become the lone flagship.
+The last three Cima generations were marketed in the United States as the Infiniti Q45.
+The Q45 was discontinued after 2006, however the Cima and the President continued in production until August 2010, leaving the Fuga to become the flagship for the Infiniti line.
 April 2012, the Cima nameplate was resurrected, and resumed "flagship" status in Japan as a longer wheelbase version of the Fuga Hybrid.

-In January 2021, Nissan announced that the Cima had been considered for cancellation for a second time, with production being halted at the end of 2020 while the current Nissan Japan website still lists it as available for new orders with a hybrid powertrain only in three trim levels.
-According to the Nissan Factory website at Tochigi, the Cima was renewed October 2021.
-It was announced on March 31, 2022 that Nissan is planning to end production of the Cima.
+In January 2021, Nissan considered canceling the Cima again, with production being halted at the end of 2020.
+The Nissan Japan website still listed it as available for new orders with a hybrid powertrain only, in three trim levels.
+According to the Nissan Factory website at Tochigi, Cima production was started up again in October 2021, only to be discontinued for the third and final time in 2022, leaving the Skyline to carry on as the sole sedan in Nissan's Japanese lineup.